open/close all folders

 - The player character of Shin Megami Tensei: Strange Journey is called Murdock in most of the English manual's screenshots.
 However, one set of screenshots near the end calls him Langdon Alger.
 It's unlikely that either is his "real" name, but it's as close as the game gets.

-- Subverted and played with in Persona Q: Shadow Of The Labyrinth.
+- Subverted and played with in Persona Q: Shadow of the Labyrinth.
 Regardless of which path you take, you have to name both the Persona 3 hero and the Persona 4 hero.
-In both menus, there's an option to randomly generate a name, but, amusingly, none of the names that are usually considered canon (Minato Arisato, Makoto Yuuki, Yu Narukami, Souji Seta) are available in the random generator.
+In both menus, there's an option to randomly generate a name, but, amusingly, none of the names that are usually considered canon (Minato Arisato and Makoto Yuki for the P3 protagonist, or Yu Narukami and Souji Seta for the P4 protagonist) are available in the random generator.
+In fact, some of those names (Minato Arisato and Yu Narukami) can't be inputted in the English version due to character limitations.

 - Final Fantasy uses it at times:

 - Final Fantasy I doesn't even have canon characters, let alone names.
-Similar to how it handled FF3, Dissidia dubs the FF1 representative (the Warrior from the PS1 remake's opening cutscene) "Warrior of Light".
-The worst part is that the Warrior of Light HAS a name and it IS a plot point as of Duodecim.
-The player is simply never told it, as (due to FF1's ending) the Warrior of Light cannot remember his past.
+Similar to how it handled FF3, Dissidia dubs the FF1 representative (the Warrior from the Famicom version's packaging illustration) "Warrior of Light".
+In Duodecim, the Warrior of Light does not remember his past, and thus, never reveals his name.

 - The instruction booklet for Final Fantasy Mystic Quest says the main character's name is Benjamin, though you can name him whatever you want.